-All tree work conducted associated with a development project, including but not limited to pruning, tree removal, grading or work within the Tree Protection Zone, or the application of fertilizer or other soil amendments, must adhere to the following:
+All tree work conducted associated with a development project, including but not limited to pruning, tree removal, grading or work within the tree protection zone, or the application of fertilizer or other soil amendments, must adhere to the following:

-- (1) A tree protection plan shall be included in all plan sets submitted to the City including but not limited to grading plans, final maps and building permit plans. - (2) Practices must be consistent with the standards set forth in the most current version of American National Standards Institute (ANSI) A300, as amended. - (3) The retention of a Certified Arborist is required to supervise all pruning of branches or roots, or relocation of Protected Trees.
-Any trenching, excavating, alteration of grade, compaction of soil, adding of amendments, or paving within the Tree Protection Zone must be supervised by the Certified Arborist. - a.
-The Certified Arborist shall contact the City Landscape Architect and provide a schedule of when the observation is to take place.

-- (4) The branch and root structure of all Protected Trees to remain in place shall be protected using a substantial construction fence, such as a non-movable chain link fence, placed around the Tree Protection Zone of each Protected Tree.
-Such protection shall be in place prior to any construction equipment or materials being brought on site and verified by the Certified arborist.
+- 1. A tree protection plan shall be included in all plan sets submitted to the City. - 2.
+Practices must be consistent with the standards set forth in the most current version of American National Standards Institute (ANSI) A300, as amended. - 3.
+The retention of a Certified Arborist is required to supervise all pruning of branches or roots, or relocation of Protected Trees.
+Any trenching, excavating, altering the grade, soil compaction or paving within the Tree Protected Zone must be supervised by the Certified Arborist. - a.
+The Certified Arborist shall contact the City Landscape Architect and provide a schedule of when the observation is to take place. - 4.
+The branch and root structure of all Protected Trees to remain in place shall be protected using a substantial construction fence, such as a non-movable chain link fence, placed around the Tree Protection Zone of each Protected Tree.
+Such protection shall be in place prior to any construction equipment or materials being on site and verified by the project arborist.
 Fencing shall remain in place until construction equipment, materials, and debris have been removed from the site and approval from the Director has been given for removal.
-No vehicles, construction equipment, material, debris, paint or paint products, pallets, chemicals, contaminated water, or other foreign material shall be allowed to be placed, poured, piled, or stored within the Tree Protection Zone of any tree.
-Digging, trenching, grade changes, and soil compaction are not permitted within the Tree Protection Zone without an approved permit. - (5) Each Protected tree or any tree designated to remain in place on the construction site shall receive Routine Maintenance during the entire construction process determined by the project Certified Arborist.
+No vehicles, construction equipment, material, debris, paint or paint products, pallets, chemicals, contaminated water or other foreign material shall be allowed to be placed, poured, piled, pushed, or stored within the Tree Protection Zone of any tree.
+Digging, trenching, grade changes, and soil compaction are not permitted within the Tree Protection Zone without an approved permit. - 5.
+Each Protected tree or any tree designated to remain in place on the construction site shall receive Routine Maintenance during the entire construction process determined by the project arborist.